keattiwut/spring-mvc-logger/Readme.md

     gradle bootRun

-If you want redirect logs into the file, use profile 'prodenv' to run with dailyRollingFileAppender.
+If you want to redirect logs into the file, be sure you run appllicaton with 'prodenv' profile.
+It will include dailyRollingFileAppender configuration from logback-spring.xml file.
-Logs will be redirected into file logs/spring-mvc-logger.log as configured in logback-spring.xml.
+Logs will be redirected into file logs/spring-mvc-logger.log as configured in logback-spring.xml and won't be displayed in console.

+    export SPRING_PROFILES_ACTIVE=prodenv
-    gradle bootRun spring.active.profile=prodenv
+    gradle bootRun

+If you want your logs in console again, be sure you run you application with 'default' profile as defined in logback-spring.xml

 ## Logging of request and response with Spring MVC